 “AI Scoring simplifies the scoring process for technologists.
 Because AI can iterate and improve with each successive version, these scoring solutions are empowering sleep professionals to focus on what computers can’t: patient care.
 Unlike AI, clinicians can read the facial and body queues of patients.
 When they have more time for patient care, they can better educate their patients on what to expect, what their diagnosis means for them, and what treatment options are available.
 The sleep health professional can foster the continuum of care, highlight areas to focus on, and provide education to our patients, medical peers, and communities,” said Ramberg.

 We couldn’t have said it better ourselves.
 We are extremely fortunate to have Andrea on our team to support our customer network of 400 U.S. sleep clinics and counting.
-And for those interested in learning more about sleep navigation, check out these other pieces now:
+And for those interested in learning more about sleep navigation, check out these articles: